-Not many places in the world celebrate two New Year’s Days.
+A few places in the world celebrate two New Year’s Days.
 Eastern Europe has certainly joined their ranks.
-Although not a public holiday, Old New Year’s is still observed as an important part of history.
+Although not a public holiday, Old New Year is still observed as an important part of rich cultural heritage.

 When Eastern Europe Takes Down Its Christmas Trees

-Final Thoughts About Christmas Trees in Eastern Europe
+Final Thoughts on Christmas Trees in Eastern Europe